PipelineAI/pipeline/docs/src/install/index.md

-# Install PipelineIO Open Source
+# Install PipelineAI Open Source
-While we recommend the hosted [PipelineIO Community Edition](http://community.pipeline.io) when evaluating PipelineIO, we provide installation instructions below to setup PipelineIO in your own cloud-based or on-premise environment.
+While we recommend the hosted [PipelineAI Community Edition](http://community.pipeline.io) when evaluating PipelineAI, we provide installation instructions below to setup PipelineAI in your own cloud-based or on-premise environment.

 Note:  Support is limited for this offering, but we would love your feedback, bug reports, and feature requests [HERE](https://pipelineio.zendesk.com).

 ## Standalone
-The standalone PipelineIO Community Edition uses a single Docker image that can run in any CPU and GPU-based environment that supports [Docker](https://www.docker.com/) for CPUs or [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) for GPUs.
+The standalone PipelineAI Community Edition uses a single Docker image that can run in any CPU and GPU-based environment that supports [Docker](https://www.docker.com/) for CPUs or [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) for GPUs.

 ![Nvidia GPU](/img/nvidia-cuda-338x181.png)